Skip to content

 - apiGroups: [""] # "" indicates the core API group

-resources: ["endpoints", "pods"] # stork queries service endpoints and pods
+resources: ["endpoints", "pods", "services"] # stork queries service endpoints, pods and services

 verbs: ["get", "list"]